Core Control Pilates

 Christine Douglas is a fully qualified, experienced Pilates Instructor.

-She completed her training in Pilates matwork and Reformer with Body Control Pilates® & is a member of the Body Control Pilates® Association & the Register of Exercise Professionals.
+She completed her training in Pilates matwork and Reformer with Body Control Pilates® & is a member of the Body Control Pilates® Association & the Register of Exercise Professionals at Advanced Level 3.

 Christine runs a machine-based Pilates studio & has been teaching matwork classes in Wiltshire since 2002.
-She regularly attends courses to extend her knowledge & training has recently completed the Advanced Reformer course.
+She regularly attends courses to extend her knowledge & training has completed training to Advanced Level on the Reformer & Intermediate Level on the Chair & Cadillac.

 The Studio